-This is a once-in-a-generation kind of crisis that we are currently going through and even today there is no light at the end of the tunnel.
-The efforts taken by governments around the world to slow the spread of the pandemic will itself disrupt our normal way of life and business as usual has few takers.
+This is a once-in-a-generation kind of crisis that we are currently going through, and even today there is no light at the end of the tunnel.
+The efforts taken by governments around the world to slow the spread of the pandemic will itself disrupt our normal way of life, and business as usual has few takers.
 During such a time, any brand regardless of its industry vertical needs to pay special attention to its employees and customers.
-They are anxious and they need your help now.
+They are anxious and need your help now.

-To that end, we would like to explore some of the principles and guidelines that the senior executive teams in an organization can adhere to in order to bring about a sense of security and belongingness among its employees and customers alike.
+To that end, we would like to explore some principles and guidelines that the senior executive teams in an organization can adhere to in order to bring about a sense of security and belongingness among its employees and customers alike.
 You can start with a sound call center crisis management plan.
 This can then even be included in your corporate crisis management plan.

 Have a solid crisis communication plan